 Fluctuations in our operating results, the degree of success of our accounts receivable collection efforts, the timing of tax and other payments as well as necessary capital expenditures to support growth of our operations will impact our liquidity and cash flows in future periods.
 The effect of our contractual obligations on our liquidity and capital resources in future periods should be considered in conjunction with the factors mentioned here.
 As of August 31, 2015, we had total purchase commitments of \$65.2 million.
-There were no material changes in our purchase commitments during the first three months of fiscal 2016.
+There were no material changes in our purchase commitments during the first six months of fiscal 2016.

-At November 30, 2015, FactSet leased approximately 1,002,000 square feet of office space, which we believe is adequate for our current needs and that additional space is available for lease to meet any future needs.
-During the three months ended November 30, 2015, we entered into the following new lease agreements:
+At February 29, 2016, FactSet leased approximately 1,002,000 square feet of office space, which we believe is adequate for our current needs and that additional space is available for lease to meet any future needs.
+During the six months ended February 29, 2016, we entered into the following new lease agreements:

-- Chicago, Illinois: A new lease agreement was entered into during November 2015 to increase our office space in Chicago.
+- Chicago, Illinois: A new lease agreement was entered into during November 2015 to expand the Company's office space in Chicago.
 At the time of signing, the new lease agreement resulted in incremental future minimum rental payments of \$11.3 million over the lease term through September 2027. - Riga, Latvia: A new lease amendment was signed to extend and expand the Company's existing office space in Riga by 4,144 rentable square feet.
-At the time of signing, the renewal resulted in incremental future minimum rental payments of \$0.5 million through October 2020. - London, England: A new lease agreement was entered into in September 2015 for 1,150 square feet of additional office space in London.
+At the time of signing, the renewal resulted in incremental future minimum rental payments of \$0.5 million through October 2020. - London, England: A new lease agreement was entered into in September 2015 for 1,150 square feet of additional office space in London for the Company's Matrix business.
 At the time of signing, the new lease agreement resulted in incremental future minimum rental payments of \$0.3 million over the non-cancelable lease term through February 2019.

 As disclosed earlier in the Capital Needs section of this MD&A, we borrowed \$35.0 million in the form of a Eurodollar rate loan to fund the acquisition of Code Red in February 2015 and \$265.0 million in the form of a Eurodollar rate loan to fund the acquisition of Portware in October 2015.
 The maturity date on all outstanding loan amounts is September 21, 2018 and there are no prepayment penalties in the event that we elect to prepay the loan prior to its scheduled maturity date.
-The amount borrowed bears interest on the outstanding principal amount at a rate equal to the Eurodollar rate plus 0.75% and is reported as long-term debt within our Consolidated Balance Sheet at November 30, 2015.
+The amount borrowed bears interest on the outstanding principal amount at a rate equal to the Eurodollar rate plus 0.75% and is reported as Long-term debt within our Consolidated Balance Sheet at February 29, 2016.

-With the exception of the new leases entered into in the ordinary course of business and the \$265.0 million borrowing to fund the Portware acquisition, there were no other significant changes to our contractual obligations during the first three months of fiscal 2016.
+With the exception of the new leases entered into in the ordinary course of business and the \$265.0 million borrowing to fund the Portware acquisition, there were no other significant changes to our contractual obligations during the first six months of fiscal 2016.